Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 When the powerMultiplier drops below this value, the engine will flame out.
 ### planetarySpeedBrakeEnabled
 Planetary Speed Brake
+### interstellarResourceConsumptionModifier
+Consumption modifier to apply to resource consumption rates when warping in interstellar space.
+This is a percentage value between 0 and 99.999.
+Anything outside this range will be ignored.
+Default is 10%, which reduces resource consumption by 10% while in interstellar space.
 ### warpEngineerSkill
 The skill required to improve warp speed.
 Default is "ConverterSkill" (Engineers have this)
 ### warpSpeedBoostRank